-Documents prepared for use in course B01.1305, New York University, Stern School of Business
+Documents prepared for use in courses C22.0103 and B01.1305, New York University, Stern School of Business

 Types of data page 3 "Data" is a catchall term.
-But data comes in a important to distinguish among these varieties The Pareto chart The Pareto chart is a simple but flashy present data. page 7 ation method for categorical The dot diagram The dot diagram is a primitive display device to only be used for relatively small numbers of data - The stem-and-leaf display page 12 This simple display for quantitative data can b an approximation to a histogram (bar chart), an calculation of the median and the quartiles.
-It impression of the data while still providing com e constructed by hand.
-It's nd it facilitates the hand gives a quick visual The boxplot page 18 This graphical device for quantitative data is e or more groups.
-The boxplot utilizes the medi effective for comparing two Boxplot pathologies page 22 Boxplots can sometimes look weird.
-Here are the reasons why they happen. some examples, along with
+But data comes in a n important to distinguish among these varieties. number of varieties, and it's The Pareto chart The Pareto chart is a simple but flashy presentat data. page 7 tion method for categorical The dot diagram The dot diagram is a primitive display device fo only be used for relatively small numbers of dat 1 The stem-and-leaf display This simple display for quantitative data can be an approximation to a histogram (bar chart), and calculation of the median and the quartiles.
+It g impression of the data while still providing cons d it facilitates the hand ives a quick visual The boxplot This graphical device for quantitative data is eff or more groups.
+The boxplot utilizes the median 1 0 Boxplot pathologies Boxplots can sometimes look weird.
+Here are s the reasons why they happen. page 22 some examples, along with Cover: Clydesdale horse s, Martha Clara Vineyards,

-Cover: Clydesdale horses, Martha Clara Vineyards, Riverhead, New York, July 2005
+Riverhead, New York, July 2005

-© Gary Simon, 2007
+© Gary Simon, 2008

-Revision date 8 JAN 2007
+Revision date 3 JAN 2008